RexKizzy22/micro-bank/NOTE.md

 - Uses the database/sql library under the hood
 - Very fast and easy to use
-- Uses the database/sql standard library
 - Automatic code generation from manually written sql queries
 - Evaluates the sql queries before generating code therefore errors are caught at compile time
-- Generates `Querier` structs that makes it easy to mock the various database operations during testing
+- Generates `Querier` interface that makes it easy to mock the various database operations during testing

-Cons:

-- Only fully supports Postgres.
-MySQL is still experimental
+- It supports PostgreSQL, MySQL, and SQLite databases

 ## DATABASE MIGRATION